jainsleyrod/house_price_predict/README.md

 * Used URA API to access house data
 * Engineered new features like region to improve accuracy of model
 * Iterated over many different models to find the best model for this problem
-* Imlpemented Flask and HTML to deploy my model
+* Developed Flask and application and deployed it on Render
 * Implemented modular coding throughout by creating different classes to ensure the reusability of my code

 ## Resources Used